RobotLocomotion/drake/doc/_pages/developers.md

 [Curated Commits](/reviewable.html#curated-commits)).

-**After Merge.** If your PR breaks continuous integration, the [buildcop](/buildcop.html) will contact you to work out a resolution.
+**After Merge.** If your PR breaks continuous integration, the [build cop](/buildcop.html) will contact you to work out a resolution.

 ## Review Process Tooling